smartlook/smartlook-relay-proxy/README.md

   smartlook/relay-proxy:latest # or smartlook/relay-proxy:<version>
 ```

-2. Create a new subdomain (e.g. `sl.yourdomain.com`) and point it to the container.
+2. Create a subdomain and point it to the container.
+It is best to use a subdomain of your website's domain.

-3. Replace URLs in Smartlook script and fill in your project key:
+3. Deploy the following script.
+Be sure to replace any URLs with your own URLs.
+Do not set `region`:

 ```diff
 <script>